 To prevent spread of

-bowl, leash, toys or other supplies.
+food bowl, leash, toys, or other supplies

 Wash your hands after

-touching your pet.
+touching your pet

-Report any suspected case
+Report any suspected or

 If a case is suspected,

 Canine Influenza Posters for Veterinary

 outbreak and may have outdated information as the outbreak